DouglasDwyer/wasm_main_executor/README.md

 Certain tasks, like creating an `AudioContext` or `RtcPeerConnection`, can only be performed on the main browser thread.
 `wasm_main_executor` provides an easy way to send futures to the main browser thread from any context.
-This allows web workers to spawn main-threaded tasks and await their completion.
-As such, the `wasm_main_executor` crate is primarily intended for the implementation of polyfills/shims that allow cross-threaded functionality.
+This allows web workers to spawn main-threaded tasks and await their completion, and facilitates the implementation of cross-thread polyfills/shims.

 ## Usage